Tadros123/ML-Engineer-Journey/README.md

 reports/cleaning_report.json

+3. 🔍 Automated EDA App

+Location: auto_eda_app.py

+An interactive Streamlit app that performs automated exploratory data analysis on CSV or Excel datasets.

+Features:

+Load CSV or Excel files

+Display raw data

+Generate statistical summaries for numeric and categorical columns

+Display categorical value counts interactively

+Automatically generate visualizations:

+Histograms (numeric columns)

+Boxplots (numeric columns)

+Correlation heatmaps

+Optional selection of which visualizations to generate

+Download the full EDA report as a ZIP file containing CSV summaries and plots

+How It Works:
+Run the Streamlit app:

+streamlit run auto_eda_app.py

+Upload your dataset, select visualizations, and view results interactively.
+The complete EDA report can be downloaded as a ZIP for offline use or sharing.

-## Project Structure
+Project Structure
 /projects   # Future mini-projects
-/tools # Scripts and pipeline templates
+/tools      # Scripts, Auto_cleaner, pipeline templates
 /data       # Sample datasets
 /models     # Saved ML models/templates
-/notebooks # Exploratory analysis or experiments
+/notebooks  # Exploratory analysis or experiments /reports    # Data cleaning or EDA reports

----
+Purpose of This Repository

+Demonstrate hands-on ML skills

+Maintain clean project structure

-This repository is intended to demonstrate **hands-on ML skills**, **clean project structure**, and **reusable tools** that can be applied to real-world projects.
+Build reusable tools that can be applied to real-world datasets

+Showcase the ability to automate repetitive ML tasks (cleaning, EDA, pipeline building)